AhsanM1470/covid-data-viewer/readme.md

 The next statistic shown is *(4)* average of total cases.
 Jeffrey defined this as "Total Cases for all boroughs at the End date of the period / (number of boroughs)".
 The statistic was calculated by summing up the *Total Cases* column for all boroughs on the last date in the date range (the *to* date) and dividing by the number of boroughs with non-null values in this column.

-The final statistic to be seen is *(5)* the date with the highest total death.
+The final statistic to be seen is *(5)* the date with the highest total deaths.
 Jeffrey defined this as "Always the End date of the selection period".
 For this reason, the final statistic is always the last date in the date range (the *to* date), as that is the date with the highest cumulative deaths (as it is the most recent date).

 This makes *five* statistics implemented as required by the task sheet.